-So a pay date due on 25th December that is paid on Christmas Eve will show a payment date of the 25th December.
-The FPS can be sent to arrive at any point within the 3-day window, which would be until midnight on 28th December.
+A contractual pay date of 25th December that is paid on the 17th must still show a payment date (in field 43 of the FPS) of the 25th December.

+The FPS should be sent by midnight on 25th but would not be deemed as late if it arrived at any point within the 3-day window, which would be until midnight on 28th December.